 After you begin a workout, the device displays each step of the workout, step notes (optional), the target (optional), and the current workout data.
+For strength, yoga, cardio, or Pilates activities, an instructional animation appears.

 Following a Workout From Garmin Connect